Byrdseed

 We Have The Power

 Think back on your own education.
 Some teachers just made things interesting.
 Some created classrooms of pure drudgery.
+Teachers who teach the same subject can make that content fascinating or mind-numbing.

-We have enormous influence on our students’ attitudes toward curiosity.
+We have an enormous influence on our students’ attitudes toward curiosity.
 Let’s dig into how we can create a culture that promotes curiosity.

 In this article, I’ll draw heavily from Susan Engel’s work: